MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 ---
 # Microsoft Entra deployment scenario - Modernize remote access to on-premises apps with MFA per app

-The Microsoft Entra Suite deployment series provides organizations with a detailed guidance on how to combine and test the following products in the suite:
+The Microsoft Entra deployment scenarios provide you with detailed guidance on how to combine and test these Microsoft Entra Suite products:

 - [Microsoft Entra ID Protection](../id-protection/overview-identity-protection.md)
 - [Microsoft Entra ID Governance](../id-governance/identity-governance-overview.md)